202nd RED HORSE SQUADRON

 The 202nd RHS and 203rd RHS were deployed to Camp Darby, Italy to support depot storage of prepositioned RED HORSE assets.

-On 29 Aug 2005, the 202nd RHS was one of the first units to enter the Gulf Coast area after hurricane Katrina.
-Seventy-three engineers from this unit worked in hard-hit Hancock County, Mississippi.
-The unit initially established a base camp for other emergency personnel.
-The 202nd also completed extensive repairs in Hancock County communities, working nearly around-the-clock on multiple construction projects to restore power, clean and repair schools, and refurbish electrical supplies.
+On 29 Aug 2005, the 202nd RHS was one of the first units to enter the Gulf Coast area after Hurricane Katrina.
+Seventy-three engineers from this unit worked in hard-hit Hancock County, MS. The unit initially established a base camp for other emergency personnel.
+The 202nd RHS also completed extensive repairs in Hancock County communities, working nearly around-the-clock on multiple construction projects to restore power, clean and repair schools, and refurbish electrical supplies.
 As a Florida unit, the 202nd RHS worked many other hurricanes.
 However, Katrina’s devastation surpassed anything in their previous experience.

 In 2006, the 202nd RHS and 203rd RHS deployed for a seven-month mission supporting operations in Iraq and Afghanistan.
 The mission required the members to facilitate more than 130 construction projects as the lead element for the 557th Expeditionary RED HORSE Squadron and the 1st Expeditionary RED HORSE Group.